gakalmar/Notes/JS_Useful_Functions.md

     arr.forEach(callback(item, index, sourcearr))       //the default parameters are item - current item; index - it's index; sourcearr - the array it's from
                                                         //doesn't return a new array

-    MAP
+    MAP (call it when creatin new arr) map(callback[, thisArg])                            //Creates a new array with the results of calling the provided function on every element in the array. arr.map(function(item, index, array))               //Returns an array of modified values (eg. let arr = ["Bilbo", "Frodo", "Gollum"]); arr.map(item => item.length) => returns an array with the words' length values

-    map(callback[, thisArg])                            //Creates a new array with the results of calling the provided function on every element in the array. arr.map(function(item, index, array))               //Returns an array of modified values (eg. let arr = ["Bilbo", "Frodo", "Gollum"]); arr.map(item => item.length) => returns an array with the words' length values
+    FILTER (call it when creatin new arr) filter(callback[, thisArg])                         //Creates a new array with all elements that pass the test implemented by the provided function. arr.filter(function(item, index, array))            //filter returns an array of all matching elements if condition within is true arr.filter(item => item % 2 === 0)

-    FILTER (use FIND for first match only) filter(callback[, thisArg])                         //Creates a new array with all elements that pass the test implemented by the provided function. arr.filter(function(item, index, array))            //filter returns an array of all matching elements if condition within is true arr.filter(item => item % 2 === 0)
+    (use FIND for first match only)

     REDUCE
     reduce(callback[, initialValue])                    //Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.